 Certain medical conditions can affect the body’s ability to maintain an adequate temperature or to feel cold.
 These conditions include:

-- hypothyroidism (when your thyroid gland produces too little hormone)
+- hypothyroidism, which occurs when your thyroid gland produces too little hormone

-- Parkinson’s disease (a nervous system disorder that affects movement; tremors are a common symptom)
+- Parkinson’s disease, which is a nervous system disorder that affects movement

 - spinal cord injuries

 Some antidepressants, sedatives, and antipsychotic medications can affect your body’s ability to regulate its temperature.
-Talk to your doctor if you are taking these types of medications, especially if you frequently work outside in the cold or if you live in a cold-weather location.
+Talk to your doctor if you’re taking these types of medications, especially if you frequently work outside in the cold or if you live somewhere that has cold weather.